China's New Aircraft Carrier Is Already Obsolete

 That’s why China’s new fleet is such bad news for the small Southeast Asian nations in particular.
 In a post-American Asia, larger powers such as South Korea, Japan, Vietnam, and Australia have a fighting chance of resisting Chinese coercion if they invest more heavily in their own defense capacities.
 That isn’t an option for smaller powers, particularly as they enter China’s economic orbit via initiatives such as the Belt and Road.

-The Chinese aircraft carrier that sailed for the first time Monday is no match for the U.S. Navy, but that should bring little comfort to the United States and its Asian allies.
+The Chinese aircraft carrier about to put to sea is no match for the U.S. Navy, but that should bring little comfort to the United States and its Asian allies.
 Indeed, China may be betting that it will never have to confront the U.S. fleet and that it can prepare for the day the Navy sails back to home shores.

+Correction, April 25, 2018: China’s first home-built aircraft carrier will begin sea trials imminently.
+A previous version of this article incorrectly stated that it had already set sail.

 Trending